clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 10: New VM Ready to begin the installation dialog box

 #.
-Clear Linux requires a UEFI firmware to boot and operate correctly so you
+Clear Linux requires an UEFI firmware to boot and operate correctly so you
    need to customize the installation process by changing the firmware from `BIOS` to `UEFI x86_64`.
 In the `Firmware` field, select the `UEFI x86_64: /usr/share/qemu/OVMF.fd` entry as shown in figure 11 and